Skip to main content

 Overview

-Covering an area over 1,900-geocells, the terrain includes high-resolution insets of several areas of interest including military installations and urban areas.
+Covering an area over 1,900-geocells, the terrain includes high-resolution insets of several areas of interest (AOI) including military installations and urban areas.
 Each high-resolution inset contains image data ranging in resolution from 0.025 mpp to 0.75 mpp.
-Built with MVRsimulation’s Terrain Tools for Esri® ArcGIS®, the round-earth VRSG terrain tiles reside in a geocentric coordinate system.
+Built with MVRsimulation’s Terrain Tools for Esri® ArcGIS®, the round-Earth VRSG terrain architecture tiles reside in a geocentric coordinate system.
 These tiles are suitable for real-time visualization and simulation applications that use MVRsimulation VRSG, including synthetic vision, glass-cockpit displays, intelligence surveillance, and reconnaissance (ISR) applications, close-air-support (CAS) exercises, and fixed-wing cockpit simulation.

 • Efficient - conventional simulations applications do not need to recompile entire dataset upon receipt of new data.